Ryanaco/ryan_aco.github.io/index.md

 <figcaption><strong>Figure 5:</strong> Interactive Boxplot illustrating the distribution of daily shooting incidents in NYC by month from 2016–2022, highlighting seasonal trends with higher median incidents in summer months and lower in winter.</figcaption>
 </figure>

+The boxplot delineates the distribution of daily shooting incidents across months from 2016 to 2022, providing a clear picture of NYC’s most dangerous periods.
+July stands out with the highest maximum (29 incidents), a median of 5, and an upper fence at 14, indicating significant variability and a peak risk, likely tied to the warmest temperatures (~25°C) and increased social activity.
+August follows with a similar median (around 5–7) and upper outliers reaching 20+, reinforcing summer as a high-risk season.
+April shows a notable spread with a median around 5 and outliers up to 15, possibly influenced by its peak rainfall (0.15 mm) and spring activity.
+In contrast, winter months like January and February exhibit lower medians (around 2–3) and tighter ranges (outliers rarely exceed 10), reflecting reduced incidents in colder, less active conditions (below 5°C).
+This suggests a strong correlation between warmer weather and elevated crime, supported by a 2020 Weather, Climate, and Society study linking temperature to urban crime spikes [1].
+Tourists can leverage these insights to avoid peak-risk months like July and August, opting for safer winter visits when incident rates are lower.

 <div style="display: flex; gap: 20px; text-align: center;">